hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * It deploys the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshops).
 * It sends back the confirmation of the deployment of the workshop, along with the student's required details (i.e password), through API Calls to the frontend server.

 5﻿.
-The frontend server get its different tables updated:
+The frontend server tables will be updated in the following manner:

 * T﻿he customers table shows an active status for the participant row.
 The password field has been updated.
-* The workshop table gets also updated.
+* The workshop table also gets updated.
 The capacity field increments the number of available seats.
 * The student tables gets updated as well by setting the allocated student to active.

 6﻿.
 The frontend server sends the second email to each participant providing them with the details to connect to the workshop environment.